EVENTS

 FREE MONTHLY PUBLIC PROGRAM!

-Rainwater Observatory in French Camp Mississippi will be offering a free 4-County Electric Foundation “Exploring the Heavens” public program!
-This month’s presentation is called, "Winter into Spring!”, and will be presented on Friday, March 14, 2025, starting at 7:00 p.m. by David Teske.
+Rainwater Observatory in French Camp Mississippi will be offering a free program for this season called “EXOPLANETS: Worlds Beyond Our Own!”.
+This generously sponsored program is part of the 4-County Electric Foundation “Exploring the Heavens” series!
+It will be presented on Friday, May 9, 2025, starting at 7:00 p.m. by Edwin Faughn, director of Rainwater Observatory.

-After the presentation, weather permitting, a telescope observing session will be held using some of Rainwater’s collection of powerful telescopes including the largest in Mississippi.
+After the presentation, weather permitting, an observing session will be held using some of Rainwater’s collection of powerful telescopes.
 Rainwater Observatory and Planetarium is located one mile east of the Natchez Trace Parkway off MS Highway 413 near the village of French Camp in Mississippi.
 Come early and enjoy dinner at the Council House, another support ministry of French Camp Academy.

 Astrophotography